Schedule of events around Kenosha County to honor veterans

 Note: Light refreshments will be served.

 When: Nov.
-7-11, with Opening night reception for “I Am Not Invisible,” an exhibit celebrating female veterans in Wisconsin, at 6 p.m.
+7-11, with opening night reception at 6 p.m.
 Monday, Nov.
-7.
+7, for “I Am Not Invisible,” an exhibit celebrating female veterans in Wisconsin.

 Where: UW-Parkside, Brookwood Foundation Main Place in Wyllie Hall, 900 Wood Road, Somers